 Tips for Writing an Appreciation Note

 When you are writing to your boss to express gratitude and appreciation, you have to be careful with your tone.
 You want to make sure you appear sincere — and not like a sycophant.

 - Be specific.
 In your letter, mention why you're writing and provide a specific thank you.
 For example, "Thank you so much for organizing my baby shower and for your generous gift," or "I'm so appreciative of this end-of-year bonus."

 There's no need to write a lengthy note — keep your message short and to the point.
 The most important thing is to express your appreciation.
 Include a complimentary close at the end of your letter, before your name.
 Proofread carefully.

 You can send your note as a handwritten card, printed out letter, or an email.
-Here is a sample appreciation letter to use as inspiration when you write your own appreciation letter.
+Here are sample appreciation letters and emails to use as inspiration when you write your own thank you letter for your boss.